Aykut-Avci/online-retail-customer-segmentation-analysis/README.md

 **4.Visualization:**

 After assignment of segment labels to each customers, we exported clean segment labelled dataset, consisting of purchases to create a dashboard on Tableau to visualize Sales and Customer Segmentation related plots.
-You can view the interactive Tableau dashboard for this project [here](https://public.tableau.com/app/profile/aykut.avci/viz/CustomerSegmentationAnalysis-UKOnlineRetailDataset/CustomerDashboard).

   #### **Dashboard Overview:**